 AIARE Level 1 Avalanche Course Itinerary

 Field sessions will run from 8am-5pm in the backcountry.
 You should arrive with everything on the gear list, prepared to spend full days in the field.
 Bring lunch, high energy snacks, and two full water bottles.
-During the Friday evening classroom session, your instructor will clearly outline the meeting time and location.
-Carpooling is encouraged.
+During the weeknight Zoom session, your instructor will clearly outline the meeting time and location.

 The instructor team will lead a discussion analyzing the avalanche forecast and how to apply it to the tour plan for the day.
 In the field, participants will become familiar with observing avalanche factors, techniques of avalanche rescue, snowpack profile practice (digging pits), and traveling safely in the backcountry.

 We will review the avalanche forecast and create detailed tour plans for backcountry travel.
-During the day participants will travel in small groups refining lessons learned from the previous days while traveling in the backcountry.
+During the day participants will travel in small groups, executing their tour plans and refining lessons learned from the previous days.

 I fully enjoyed my expedition.
 Although we did not have the opportunity for a summit attempt, I can’t imagine that my trip would have been any more enjoyable had we summited.
 Jonathon, Lee, Mike, and Silas were just terrific.
 The warm-up hike up to and around Albert Premier and Trient refuges were just great.
 The […]